DROP FUNCTION

 Parameters

-If you include IF EXISTS in your command, no error will reported if the specified function does not exist.
-A notice will be issued instead.
+IF EXISTSin your command, no error will reported if the specified function does not exist.
+A notice will be issued instead. -

 Examples